This project provides JSON:API media type support for Spring HATEOAS.

 Alternatively, you can set up and use an instance as follows (source is the exact JSON you saw in the Deserialization section):

-LinkDiscoverer discoverer = new JsonApiLinkDiscoverer();
+LinkDiscoverer linkDiscoverer = new JsonApiLinkDiscoverer();

-Links links = discoverer.findLinksWithRel(SELF, source);
+Links links = linkDiscoverer.findLinksWithRel(SELF, source);

 assertThat(links.hasLink("self")).isTrue();